 Sandwiched between Romania and Ukraine, Moldova is the poorest country in Europe.
 Many people forget that Moldova is part of the Old Continent and many people don’t even know it exists.
 It’s also one of those countries that everyone forgets it was a part of the Soviet Union.
 A fun fact is that Moldova is the second most alcohol-dependent country in the world, only falling behind Belarus.
-Moldova is a small country covering only 33,800 square kilometers with 3.5 million residents and it’s the least visited country in Europe with only 121,000 visitors per year.
-That’s why I like to refer to Moldova as ‘The well-kept secret of Europe’.
+Moldova is a small, charming country covering only 33,800 square kilometers with 3.5 million residents and it’s one of the least visited countries in the world and the least visited country in Europe with only 121,000 visitors per year.
+That’s why I like to refer to Moldova as The well-kept secret of Europe.
 Here are some reasons why should you visit Moldova.

 You probably didn’t know this but Moldova produces some of the finest wine in the world.
-Moldova is also a home to the world’s largest wine cellar in Mileștii Mici.
+Moldova is also home to the world’s largest wine cellar in Milestii Mici.
 There are nearly 2 million bottles in there and this fascinating underground cellar is over 200 km long!
 Moldovan wine is delicious and affordable: an amazing combination.
-A lot of Moldovans work in the wine industry with agriculture accounting for almost 40% of the country’s working people.
+A lot of Moldovans work in the wine industry and agriculture accounts as the main source of income for almost 40% of the country’s working people.

-Most Moldovans have a Romanian descent and these two languages are almost identical.
+Most Moldovans have Romanian descent and these two languages are almost identical.
 However, the eastern part of Moldova is inhabited by Russian and Ukrainian speakers.
 So, after Moldova gained its independence from the Soviet Union and started developing closer ties to Romania and other western European countries, the people in the eastern part of Moldova unilaterally declared independence from Moldova in 1990.

 Moldova has some pretty bad roads but there are some really amazing landscapes you can see while traveling around.
 Moldova it’s a hilly country with most of its hills covered with lush green forests.
 The autumn is especially beautiful when the forests get golden-red.
 Moldova has an amazing nature and some stunning sceneries.

-To add to that, the countryside surrounding the capital is gorgeous and the life at the villages is really interesting and something you won’t find anywhere else in Europe.
-In Moldova, there’s a saying that translates to “The one who failed to build a home, raise a son, and plant a tree has wasted his life”.
+To add to that, the countryside surrounding the capital is gorgeous and the life in the villages is really interesting and something you won’t find anywhere else in Europe.
+In Moldova, there’s a saying that translates to The one who failed to build a home, raise a son, and plant a tree has wasted his life.
 That’s probably one reason why Moldova is so green.

 Moldovan people are really hospitable even though they might come across as cold in the beginning.
-But once you get to know some of them you’ll see that they are very cheerful and like to sing and dance much more than other Eastern European people.
-Moldovan girls are also one of the most beautiful girls in the world.
-However, there are some scams involving these beautiful girls, so be careful.
+However, once you get to know some of them you’ll see that they are very cheerful and like to sing and dance much more than other Eastern European people.
+Moldovan girls are also one of the most beautiful girls in the world but there are a lot of tourist scams involving these beautiful girls, so be careful.

 In conclusion, Moldova seems like a country stuck in an eternal transition.
 The transition from communism to democracy certainly didn’t go as planned and Moldova is drowning in poverty and it’s the least visited country in Europe.
 Some travel bloggers even say that they regret ever visiting Moldova and describe the people as too rigid and robotic.
-Don’t expect people holding doors for you or saying ‘thank you’ and ‘you’re welcome”.
+Don’t expect people holding doors for you or saying “thank you” and “you’re welcome”.